appwrite-community/hf2025-hackathon-submissions/.github/PULL_REQUEST_TEMPLATE.md

 ---

 ## Anything Else?
 _Any other feedback, queries or information you would like to share with us?_

+- Looking forward to participating and learning from this hackathon!